Chenzejun-Dummkopf/pytorch/README.md

 <p align="center"><img width="40%" src="docs/source/_static/img/pytorch-logo-dark.png" /></p>

 --------------------------------------------------------------------------------
+This repo serves as a prototype design for CPU optimization.

 PyTorch is a Python package that provides two high-level features:
 - Tensor computation (like NumPy) with strong GPU acceleration